Franz Beckenbauer: Club career

-In 1977, Beckenbauer accepted a lucrative contract to play in the North American Soccer League with the New York Cosmos.
+In 1977, Beckenbauer accepted a lucrative contract to play in the North American Soccer League (NASL) with the New York Cosmos, playing alongside Pelé in his debut season.
 He played with the Cosmos for four seasons up to 1980, and the team won the Soccer Bowl on three occasions (1977, 1978, 1980).

 Beckenbauer retired after a two-year spell with Hamburger SV in Germany (1980–82) with the win of the Bundesliga title that year and one final season with the New York Cosmos in 1983.
-In his career, he appeared in 754 competitive club matches.

 International career

 Beckenbauer won 103 caps and scored 14 goals for West Germany.
+He made his debut in a World Cup qualification match against Sweden in Stockholm on 26 September 1965, with West Germany winning 2–1.
+Beckenbauer scored his first goals for the West Germany national team against the Netherlands on 23 March 1966 at De Kuip, Rotterdam; he scored twice as West Germany won 4–2.
 He was a member of the World Cup squads that finished runners-up in 1966, third place in 1970, and champions in 1974, while also being named to the tournament all-star team in all three editions.
 He also won the 1972 European Football Championship and finished as runners-up in the 1976 edition.
-Beckenbauer's first game for the national team came on 26 September 1965.
+Beckenbauer became the most capped player for the German national team in 1973, he beat Uwe Seeler's record of 72 matches and was overtaken by Lothar Matthäus in 1993.

 1966 World Cup

 Beckenbauer appeared in his first World Cup in 1966, playing every match.
 In his first World Cup match, against Switzerland, he scored twice in a 5–0 win.
 West Germany won their group, and then beat Uruguay 4–0 in quarter-finals, with Beckenbauer scoring the second goal in the 70th minute.

-In the semi-finals, the Germans faced the USSR.
-Helmut Haller opened the scoring, with Beckenbauer contributing the second of the match, his fourth goal of the tournament.
-The Soviets scored a late goal but were unable to draw level, and West Germany advanced to the final against hosts England.
-The English won the final and the Jules Rimet Trophy in extra time.
-The Germans had fallen at the final hurdle, but Beckenbauer had a notable tournament, finishing tied for third on the list of top scorers—from a non-attacking position.
-The team returned to a heroes' welcome in their homeland.
+In the semi-finals, the Germans faced the USSR; Helmut Haller opened the scoring, while Beckenbauer netted the second goal of the match, his fourth goal of the tournament, thus contributing to a 2–1 win and helping West Germany advance to the Wembley Stadium final against hosts England.

+He and Bobby Charlton were instructed by their respective managers to man-mark each other, thus cancelling out each other's play.
+England went on to win the final and the Jules Rimet Trophy in extra time.
+Still, Beckenbauer was nominated the Best Young Player of the tournament, while also being awarded the Bronze Boot, together with Ferenc Bene, Geoff Hurst and Valeriy Porkujan.